MariVasin/Nexus-node-zkVM-prover/README.md

 - Type `2` (for prover node) and press `ENTER`.
 - Enter your **Node ID** from the Nexus website and press `ENTER`.

-If you see logs similar to the screenshot below, your node is working!

 ---

 **Good luck and happy node running!**